n-patel/flights/README.md

     ```

 ### Execution
 1. Run `python3 app.py`.
 Leave it running, and it will scrape according to the interval you configured and notify you via text for important events (start scraping, stop scraping, found a cheap flight).
-You can also put this script on a remote server and leave it running.
+You can also leave this script running on a remote server.
+2. If you want to add/remove Itineraries, you must restart the program (Ctrl-C to stop, then follow the above step after editing the Python file).

 ## Contributions
 Any contributions would be welcome!
-Please try to follow the style conventions used throughout the rest of the script (though style changes are appreciated if appropriate -- just be sure to keep everything consistent).
+Please try to follow the style conventions used throughout the rest of the script (though project-wide style changes are appreciated if appropriate -- just be sure to keep everything consistent).
 If you find any bugs, please submit an issue and I'll take a look.

 ## Attributions
-I used the Southwest.com scraping logic from [wcrasta's SWA-Scraper](https://github.com/wcrasta/SWA-Scraper).
+I used the Southwest.com scraping logic from [Warren Crasta's SWA-Scraper](https://github.com/wcrasta/SWA-Scraper).